Map

 string

-Renames the attribute during the transformation step (at root level or within other Maps):
+Renames schema values during the transformation step (at root level or within other Maps):

 const nameSchema = map({